mmistakes/made-mistakes-jekyll/_posts/articles/2015-02-10-jekyll-style-guide.md

     output: false
 {% endhighlight %}

 I choose not to output a file for each color/component since I planned on grouping them together on a single page.
-But if I later wanted to break them out into separate pages (something I did for my [FAQ section]({{ site.owner.github-repo }}_faqs/)) I would simply change `output: false` to `true` and add `permalink: /style-guide/:collection/:path/` to customize their URLs to something like `mademistakes.com/style-guide/components/some_doc/index.html`.
+But if I later wanted to break them out into separate pages (something I did for my [FAQ section]({{ site.owner.github-repo }}_faqs/)) I would simply change `output: false` to `true` and add permalinks to the YAML Front Matter.

 <div class="notice" markdown="1">
 #### Looking to the future